Cleaning Services Prices

 Should I tip my cleaner in Australia?

 Tipping is not expected or customary in Australia for cleaning services.
 If your cleaner does exceptional work, the best way to show appreciation is a positive review, referral to friends, or a small gift at Christmas.
-If using an agency, check that your cleaner is being paid fairly — some agencies take 40–50% of the booking fee.

 What's the cheapest way to get my house cleaned?